AdamLee23/simple_uart/README.md

 ```
 to implement one, I intend not to do this here.
 Consequently, I did not do anything about the implicit reset signal, leading to a native active high synchronous reset in the verilog code generated from Chisel.

-For implementation detail, see <https://zhuanlan.zhihu.com/p/398783022>
+For implementation elaboration, see <https://zhuanlan.zhihu.com/p/398783022>